edward-jazzhands/ezpubsub/README.md

 2. **Async-First Usually Means Bad Ergonomics**
     These libraries often force you into awkward patterns: creating tasks for every subscription, manual event loop juggling, weird API naming.
 No benefit, more pain.

 There is a reason that the most popular pub/sub libraries in the Python ecosystem (blinker, Celery, PyDispatcher, etc) are all synchronous.
 It’s the simplest, most predictable way to do pub/sub.
-Async-first versions, in my opinion, are [reinventing the square wheel](https://exceptionnotfound.net/reinventing-the-square-wheel-the-daily-software-anti-pattern/).
+Async-first versions, in my humble opinion, are [reinventing the square wheel](https://exceptionnotfound.net/reinventing-the-square-wheel-the-daily-software-anti-pattern/).

 I would certainly be open to implementing some very simple async support in future versions (As of writing this it's only 0.1.0!), but it would be an optional feature, and need to follow the same principles of simplicity and ergonomics as the rest of the library.